Machine learning cannot distinguish between causal and environment features.

 2. Selection bias: We have a variable S that filters the dataset based on the features that we want.

-We have treatment A and B, we would like to know which treatment is better.
+We give the intuition on this paradox with a simple example.
+Let’s say we have treatment A and B, we would like to know which treatment is better.
 We sent 350 to A and 350 to B. Let’s say we observe that with treatment A $78\%$ recovered, with B $83\%$ recovered.
 Seems treatment B is better.
 But in the case we have another variable, e.g. the severity of the illness, the view could be far more different!
 These are called confounding variables.
 When designing an experiment we should keep also this in mind.

 Causality-20241013221959683